MicrosoftDocs/win32/desktop-src/xaudio2/how-to--stream-a-sound-from-disk.md

 ---
-Description: 'You can stream audio data in XAudio2 by creating a separate thread and perform buffer reads of the audio data in the streaming thread, and then use callbacks to control that thread.' ms.assetid: '48b80a66-91c1-973f-069b-6f63422d7154'
+Description: You can stream audio data in XAudio2 by creating a separate thread and perform buffer reads of the audio data in the streaming thread, and then use callbacks to control that thread. ms.assetid: 48b80a66-91c1-973f-069b-6f63422d7154
-title: 'How to: Stream a Sound from Disk'
+title: How to Stream a Sound from Disk ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows
+ms.technology: desktop
 ---

 # How to: Stream a Sound from Disk